top of page

 ...

-My shadow practice simmers together everything from cut paper to traditional printmaking, overhead projector, crankie theater, stop motion animation, and cello.
+My shadow play simmers together everything from cut paper to traditional printmaking, overhead projector, crankie theater, stop motion animation, and cello.
 I’m fascinated by how we may look indirectly at an object—through a lens, through a shadow—and know it in a greater truth of itself.
 Above all I celebrate metamorphosis and liminal creatures like me.
 I like looking through X-ray goggles at the forces of grief, departure and becoming, and I delight in poking at our perceptions of control and otherness.
-As I've come to roost finding shadow theater as a 'home' for all of my creative faculties, I'm now working on adapting and honoring this long-standing, often spiritual tradition of storytelling towards original films and live performances.
+As I've gradually found shadow theater to be a 'home' for all of my creative faculties, I'm now working on adapting and honoring this spiritual legacy of binding and moving us forward through storytelling within my own performances and contributions.
 For me, calling on shadows is a magic of realizing the impossible and of vibrating at a frequency that is universally understandable, which is a magic that I feel is so fertile for growing mutual respect and communication across communities.
-While I seek to present original plays and films, I also encourage that my shadows help others share their own experiences.
+While I seek to present original plays and films, I also encourage that my shadows assist others in sharing their own experiences.
 For the foreseeable future you can find me collaborating with musicians, dancers, singers, cooks, scientists, you name it.

 ...